-Location: Bristow, Nebraska Reason for removal: Withdrawn Number of members (when church withdrew): 15 Year joined the Covenant: 1891 Peak membership (approximately): 80
+Location: Bristow, Nebraska Reason for removal: Withdrawn

+Number of members (when church withdrew): 15

 Reason leading to removal from the roster and comments: For several years Rosedale Covenant has been without a Covenant pastor and has had limited connection with the Midwest Conference and the broader Covenant network.
 In that time, the church has attracted worshipers from other denominations and feels its Covenant heritage has diminished.
 Due to the more ecumenical nature of the current congregation, they feel it would be more effective as a community church without affiliation to a particular denomination.